Know more

 > Update on RNA-seq approaches

-> From expression tables to biology: differential expression, co-expression, annotation enrichments using DiCoExpress (bring your dataset if you have one)
+> From expression tables to biology: differential expression, co-expression, annotation enrichments using DiCoExpress

 > Experimental design